Asset Location Methodology

 Linear optimization turns all of the above into a complex geometric representation, and mathematically closes in on the optimal solution.
 It assigns values for all decision variables in a way that maximizes the value of the objective function, while respecting the constraints.
 Accordingly, each decision variable is a precise instruction for how much of which asset to put in each account.
 If a variable comes out as zero, then that particular account will contain none of that particular asset.

-An actual Betterment portfolio can have up to twelve asset classes,16 depending on the allocation.
-That means TCP must effectively handle up to 36 “assets”, each with its own after-tax return.
+An actual Betterment portfolio can potentially have twelve asset classes,15 depending on the allocation.
+That means TCP must effectively handle up to 36 "assets," each with its own after-tax return.
 However, the full complexity behind TCP goes well beyond increasing assets from two to twelve.

 Expected returns will periodically be updated, either because the risk-free rate has been adjusted, or because new excess returns have been derived via Black-Litterman.